ajasharma73/cruk-backend-assignment/README.md

 **Scalability**
 * The app uses a lambda function and AWS should automatically handle scalability.
 * As for RDS, the expectation would be to use as many read replicas as necessary since this function isn't writing back to the database.

+**Tools for Monitoring**
+* The metrics of the lambda function, cloud watch logs and log groups as well as building a custom dashboard.

 References Used:
 https://github.com/CRUKorg/cruk-backend-assignment